openfaas/docs/docs/index.md

 OpenFaaS has a thriving community of Open Source contributors and users.

-* Find out more on the [community page](/community/) and join the Slack workspace

 Have you written a blog about OpenFaaS?
 Send a Pull Request to the community page below.

 * [Read blogs/articles and find events about OpenFaaS](https://github.com/openfaas/faas/blob/master/community.md)

-If you'd like to join OpenFaaS community Slack channel to chat with contributors or get some help - then fill out the [Google Forms page](https://goo.gl/forms/SqpLSdyzVoOboRqs1)

 ### Users of OpenFaaS